Back To Search Results

 Introduction

-Nonketotic hyperglycinemia (NKH) is a rare genetic disease secondary to an inborn error of glycine metabolism.[1]
-Due to a mutation in the glycine cleavage enzyme system, the patient is unable to break down glycine, ultimately resulting in its accumulation throughout the body.[2][3][4]
-The buildup of glycine primarily occurs within the spinal cord and brain; thus, the initial clinical manifestations and the long-term sequelae from this condition are more often of neurological origin.[1][2][5]
+Nonketotic hyperglycinemia (NKH) is a rare genetic disease secondary to an inborn error in glycine metabolism.[1]
+Due to a mutation in the glycine cleavage enzyme system, the patient cannot break down glycine, ultimately accumulating it throughout the body.[2][3][4]
+The buildup of glycine primarily occurs within the spinal cord and brain; thus, this condition's initial clinical manifestations and long-term sequelae are more often of neurological origin.[1][2][5]
+No known interventions are effective in altering the natural history of nonketotic hyperglycinemia, but whatever therapeutic strategies are applied can potentially reduce the comorbidities associated with this condition.
+It is essential that the clinician recognizes this disease and initiates early evaluation and treatment to attain the best possible outcome.[4]

 Etiology